| Home |

 Indian village in the altiplano.
 He becomes concerned

-As he investigates the situation he learns that the U.S. Peace Corps is secretly
+As he investigates the situation he learns that the new clinic run by the U.S. Peace Corps is secretly

 Sinopsis en español: